 Healthy Cinnamon Raisin Chia Seed Peanut Butter

-Now, who doesn’t like chia seeds?
+Who likes chia seeds?
+Okay, cool… Now, who doesn’t like chia seeds? *quietly raises hand*

 We all know that chia seeds are healthy, they have omega-3 fatty acids, complete protein and both soluble and insoluble fiber.
 So I bought a bag of chia seed meal.
 Sadly, it has been sitting in my pantry for over four months now.
 I opened it when I first got it to see what it looked like but was immediately turned off and left it in the darkest corner of my pantry.

 One day, when I was making what seems to be my fiftieth jar of peanut butter, I decided to add some chia seed meal.
 I took a whiff into the food processor as I mixed the peanuts and chia seed meal but it smelled a little too much like chia to me.
-I added some stevia, cinnamon and raisins for flavor, but then the mixture turned into a Larabar-like texture.
-I finally added some pure maple syrup in attempt to make it smoother and more flavorful, but it only helped so much.
-It was late at night and I was tired so I just wrapped the mixture and left it in the fridge.
-For two days.
-I honestly had no idea on how to salvage it.
+I added some stevia, cinnamon, and raisins for flavor, but then the mixture turned into a Larabar-like texture.
+I then added some pure maple syrup and coconut oil and was FINALLY rewarded!

 Healthy Homemade Cinnamon Raisin Chia Seed Peanut Butter

-- Add the chia seeds and stevia and grind at one-minute intervals, until thoroughly mixed together.
+- Add the chia seeds and stevia and grind at one-minute intervals, scraping down the sides of the bowl between each one, until thoroughly mixed together.

 - Add the raisins, maple syrup, and cinnamon, and grind at one-minute intervals until thoroughly mixed in.
 Scoop into jars and refrigerate to store.